 #1: Continuous Hose Drainage through Gravity

 Gravity drainage is the cheapest way to drain a dehumidifier tank continuously.
-As long as the dehumidifier has a drain port, you can easily attach a drain hose and begin draining the collected water.
+As long as the dehumidifier has a drain port, you can easily attach a drain hose and begin draining the collected water or buy a dehumidifier with a drain hose.
 Proceed as follows;

 - Locate the drain port: The drain port is typically located near the bottom of the unit, often on the sides or at the back.
 It’s a small round hole.
 You may or may not need to detach the tank depending on the type of dehumidifier.
 If you must detach the tank, the drain port will be on the tank and not the central dehumidifier.